A Travel Price Comparison for Families, Couples, and Backpackers Paphos vs. Rhodes for Attractions, Food, Resorts, and Beaches

 Rhodes is considered to be a world-class beach destination.
 The island has spectacular beaches with crystal blue waters.
 Many of the beaches are sandy with swimming or snorkeling opportunities.
 The island is also known for its watersports and several beaches are great windsurfing or kite surfing locations.
 There are countless beaches to choose from but some of the favorites are Tsambika, Saint Paul's Bay, Ladiko, and Kallithea.

-Is Paphos or Rhodes Better for Shopping?
+Is Paphos or Rhodes Better for its Old Town?

 Paphos